 Assessed individually by the marking of two project reports each between 1000 and 1500 words long, subject to completing satisfactorily the first-week work sheets.

-The reports are to be submitted by noon on Tuesday of week 9 (the week following the end of term) of Michaelmas Term to the Academic Administrative Assistant.
+The reports are to be submitted by noon on Tuesday of week 9 (the week following the end of term) of Michaelmas Term to the Chair of Examiners, via Inspera.

 Project Reports:

 Each of the two reports will comprise: